canonical/charm-relation-interfaces/interfaces/fiveg_f1/v0/README.md

 ### Provider

 - Is expected to provide the following data:
-  - IP address of the CU
+  - IP address of the network interface used for F1 traffic
-  - Port of the CU
+  - Number of the port used for F1 traffic
+  - TAC (Tracking Area Code)
   - List of PLMNs

 The list of PLMNs should include the following data: